Part 1: Introduction to the Mould Awareness Council and Mould Illness

 2.5 - NeuroQuant volumetric MRI testing

 NeuroQuant® is a software program from Cortechs Labs that measures microscopic volumetric changes in defined areas of the brain from a magnetic resonance imaging (MRI) scan.
 Dr Shoemaker’s research found microscopic interstitial oedema, a.k.a. neuroinflammation, and atrophy, a.k.a. neuronal loss, in brain areas in two small studies (2014, 2017) of CIRS patients.
-Additionally, Professor Dale Bredesen also published a paper (2016) on a case series of patients suffering an early-onset form of cognitive decline he dubbed “Inhalational Alzheimer’s Disease”, which involved a subet of CIRS patients.
+Additionally, Professor Dale Bredesen also published a paper (2016) on a case series of patients suffering an early-onset form of cognitive decline he dubbed “Inhalational Alzheimer’s Disease”, which involved a subset of CIRS patients.

 A limitation of volumetric MRIs is that it cannot show the volume of the brain before the illness.
 However, NeuroQuant can also be a tool to track inflammatory and atrophic changes at baseline and throughout treatment.
 Successful treatment can sometimes demonstrate the reversal of neurological atrophy.